tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@Neel630/index.md

 ## why are you taking this challenge?

-I have completed my internship on React Js.
+I have completed my internship on React Js and Spring Boot.
 Now I am looking for job.

 ## something interesting about you?